-Applications are due in eGrants and Additional Documents emailed to serve@mt.gov by Friday October 28, 2022, by 5:00pm Mountain Standard Time.
+Applications are due in eGrants and Additional Documents emailed to serve@mt.gov by Thursday, October 26, 2023, 5:00 pm Mountain Time.
 Incomplete applications will not be considered.
 Late applications may not be reviewed, see below.

 - This deadline applies to new, continuation, and recompete applicants, and includes submission of additional documents.
 ServeMontana reserves the right to add documents to the RFP and to extend the deadline.
-Any such changes will be posted on the OCS website. - When the application is submitted in eGrants, notify OCS by emailing serve@mt.gov.
+Any such changes will be posted on the GOCS website. - When the application is submitted in eGrants, notify GOCS by emailing serve@mt.gov.